LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 Create React App [requires the first syntax](https://create-react-app.dev/docs/adding-a-sass-stylesheet/), but some frameworks will prefer the second.
 Check our [starter kits](https://design-system.hackney.gov.uk/tutorials/production) for examples.

-If you're not uing a bundler, you'll need to take extra steps:
+If you're not using a bundler, you'll need to take extra steps:

 ### 1. By reference (recommended)